Teichlab/tracer/README.md

 This will add the binary 'tracer' to your local bin folder, which can then be run from anywhere.

+_Note that installing TraCeR using this method requires you to specify the location of the originally downloaded files in your config file ([see below](#tracer-directory))_

 If you would like to contribute to TraCeR, you can set up a development version with

     python setup.py develop